Green Lantern movie review (Mixers and Movie Reviews)

 Again, didn’t anyone tell the producers that film is a visual medium and this was never going to look good?
 I don’t know much about Green Lantern, but was Parallax necessary?
 And like Hector, Hal didn’t have much trouble dispatching him, despite the immense ass kicking he gave to other Green Lanterns in just seconds.

 Green Lantern is at a 26% from the critics and at 55% from the fans on Rotten Tomatoes, but I think reality lies in between – it’s not unwatchable, but I wouldn’t recommend that anyone run out and see it.
 (By the way, I saw it in 2D rather than 3D – the movie didn’t look like it was worth the extra money, and I stand by that decision.)
 If you want to see a movie about Green Lantern, I recommend you go rent Green Lantern: First Flight… from where ever you can rent movies from nowadays.

 My Rating: 2 out of 5

-Posted on July 6, 2011, in comic book reviews, movie reviews and tagged carol ferris, DC comics, doctor waller, Green Lantern, Green Lantern movie review, Green Lantern: First Flight, hal jordan, hector hammond, john stewart, Mixers and Movie Reviews, movie review, parades, senator hammond, sinestro, the guardians.
+Posted on July 6, 2011, in comic book reviews, movie review and tagged carol ferris, DC comics, doctor waller, Green Lantern, Green Lantern movie review, Green Lantern: First Flight, hal jordan, hector hammond, john stewart, Mixers and Movie Reviews, parades, senator hammond, sinestro, the guardians.
 Bookmark the permalink.
-3 Comments.
+4 Comments.